Assistant Professor of Engineering Education

 Office: EC 1270

 Trina Fletcher has an interdisciplinary background with both her education and full-time experiences.
-Fletcher holds a doctorate in engineering education from Purdue University, a bachelor’s degree in industrial technology from the University of Arkansas at Pine Bluff (UAPB), a master’s degree in operations management from the University of Arkansas at Fayetteville and a second master’s degree in engineering management from George Washington University.
-Her industry experience includes completing the Global Operations Leadership Development Program with Johnson & Johnson, a management position with Eaton Corporation and serving as the director of pre-college initiatives for the National Society of Black Engineers (NSBE).
-Prior to FIU, Fletcher was an assistant professor and the engineering program coordinator at UAPB.
+Fletcher holds a doctorate in engineering education from Purdue University and has industry experience including roles with Johnson & Johnson, Eaton Corporation and serving as the director of pre-college initiatives for the National Society of Black Engineers (NSBE).

-- equity and inclusion in K-12 and undergraduate STEM education
+- Diversity, equity and inclusion within STEM education

 - STEM education at historically black colleges and universities (HBCUs)

 - Use of industry and tech-sector best practices for continuous improvement/innovation in higher education